cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 In this solution, whenever cdk8s encounters an AWS CDK token, it will:

-- If the corresponding CloudFormation output is defined, fetch its value.
+- If the corresponding CloudFormation output exists and is deployed, fetch its value.
 - If the corresponding CloudFormation output is missing, define it.

 For example, given the following definition: